Kreesha Turner: Musical style and voice

 Turner possesses the vocal range of Jazz and soprano.
 She spoke of her beginning with understanding music by stating "I started doing everything I possibly could: I did vocal, guitar, piano, music theatre, acting; I was a part of a gospel choir, jazz choir, I started writing, recording my own material.
 It was about increasing my odds, and also, increasing my knowledge."
 On Passion, Kreesha co-wrote just five songs, among them, the album’s title track.
 That first time out, she went into every writing session with the mindset of a student.
 "I’d work with a songwriter and they’d ask ‘how do you want to approach this?
 And I’d say, ‘no, how do you work as a songwriter?’
 I wanted to learn, to gain tools to put into my own songwriting tool kit."
 In early 2010, when Kreesha began the writing/recording process for Tropic Electric, she brought that tool kit to work every day.
 "Last time I watched them build the house.
 This time I felt I could grab the tools and do it myself.
 I was there for the creation of every song and influenced every element.

 Influences

 Turner cites the country Jamaica music scene as her inspiration in embarking on a music career.
 Also, Turner has mentioned jazz as an inspiration, especially artists such as Ella Fitzgerald, Billie Holiday and Peggy Lee.
-Turner's musical tastes developed when she discovered the music of Erykah Badu, Jill Scott and D'Angelo, A Tribe Called Quest, Kylie Minogue, Grace Jones, Andre 3000, Common, the Foo Fighters and Our Lady Peace.
-Turner's early musical expression was through modern, tap, jazz, hip-hop and African dance.
+Turner's musical tastes developed when she discovered the music of Erykah Badu and Jill Scott.